 Don’t worry, Hangman Cliffs are not as dark as the name suggests.
 Standing at 318m high and claiming the title of the highest point on the South West Coast Path, the views over the village and sea offer a breathtaking sight.

 4. Eat freshly made Sri Lankan curry on Barricane Beach

 Barricane Beach curry is a local secret; hidden away in a little cove, the food cabin is lifted in on a crane each spring to serve up fresh lunches by day and delicious Sri Lankan curry by night.
 Bring a blanket and a bottle and you’ve got a perfect spot to watch the sunset.

 5. Visit Marisco, the oldest nightclub in the country

-If you’re in search of a bit of a party, Marisco disco is the place to be.
+If you’re in search of a bit of a party, Marisco disco in Woolacombe is the place to be.
 Flip flops and shorts are the typical dress code, as most nights out here start off on the beach before heading inland after dark to dance until dawn.